MakeSchool-Tutorials/html-portfolio/P0-build-your-own-portfolio/content.md

 ![New title for website](./3-title.png "New title for website")

-Ok, now let's get started in earnest.
+OK, now let's get started in earnest.
 We want to put some information on the portfolio that shows who we are and what work we have done, so we need to add some information about us.

-#Adding the HTML
+#HTML tags
 There are some great new HTML5 additions, that make adding components to a web site quite self explanatory.
 Here are a few tags that can be used to add components:

 - `<article>`  Represents an independent piece of content of a document, such as a blog entry or newspaper article.